alec-glisman/Swimming-in-Potential-Flow/src/README.md

 The Engine class assembles the simulation system and runs the time integration with the public `run()` method.
 The constructor also constructs the integrators and forces needed for the dynamics.

-### Class: progressBar
+### Class: ProgressBar

-`progressBar.hpp` modified version of [prakhar1989/progress-cpp](https://github.com/prakhar1989/progress-cpp.git) that displays simulation progress to terminal during execution.
+`ProgressBar.hpp` modified version of [prakhar1989/progress-cpp](https://github.com/prakhar1989/progress-cpp.git) that displays simulation progress to terminal during execution.

 ### Class: SystemData